The Iowa labor law guide

 Iowa Discrimination

-Employers may not inquire about an applicant’s criminal history until an offer of employment has been made.
+Iowa law also restricts when employers may inquire about an applicant’s criminal history, generally prohibiting such inquiries until after a conditional offer of employment has been made.

 Click here to read our blog on what acceptable and unacceptable questions to ask during an interview.